the poem

 Iliad.
 The epic poem tells the story of a few days of the last (10th) year of the siege of the city of Troy (also named Ilion, hence the name 'Ilias') by the Greeks (named Achaeans or Danaans or Argives).
 The central episode is the quarrel between two greek leaders: Agamemnon and Achilles.
 The context includes descriptions of battles and many duels of heroes.
 Gods participate actively.
 The final fall of Troy is not narrated.

-PROTAGONISTS: Mainly, the trojan Hector, the greeks Agamemnon and Achilles, many heroes and gods.
+- PROTAGONISTS: Mainly, the trojan Hector, the greeks Agamemnon and Achilles, many heroes and gods.

-DIAGRAMME: the verses were divided by ancient scholars of later centuries into 24 'rhapsodies' marked with the capital letters of the greek alphabet.
+- DIAGRAMME: the verses were divided by ancient scholars of later centuries into 24 'rhapsodies' marked with the capital letters of the greek alphabet.

 concise info

-NOTES, EDITIONS AND TRANSLATIONS, LINKS.
+EDITIONS AND TRANSLATIONS,

 more info

-RECITATIONS
+- RECITATIONS

 notes on the Iliad